Rome: An Emperor Who Ruled for Just 86 Days

 Pertinax ascended the throne at the age of 66.
 It was a dream come true and Pertinax decided he would not be anybody's puppet.
 He began to assert his independence and also set about reforming the Praetorian guard.
 The conspirators also realized that Pertinax was nobody's stooge and power had slipped from their grasp.
 They were not happy and plotted to remove Pertinax.

 The Praetorian Guard was the elite force of the Roman army.
-It wielded tremendous power in Rome and were also tasked with personal security of the emperor.
+It wielded tremendous power in Rome and was also tasked with the personal security of the emperor.

 Murder of Commodus

 Pertinax was in Rome when momentous events took place.
 A conspiracy was hatched to kill the Roman emperor Commodus.
 One reason for his killing was his bizarre lifestyle.
 His mistress was roped in by the killers as an accomplice.